SQream/sqream_docs/getting_started/client_platforms/power_bi.rst

 BLUE uses Power BI for extracting data sets using the following methods:

-* **Direct query** - Direct queries lets you connect easily with no errors, and refreshes Power BI artifacts, such as graphs and reports, in a considerable amount of time in relation to the time taken for queries to run using the `BLUE SQL CLI Reference guide <https://docs.sqream.com/en/v2022.1/reference/cli/sqream_sql.html>`_.
+* **Direct query** - Direct queries let you connect easily with no errors, and refresh Power BI artifacts, such as graphs and reports, in a considerable amount of time in relation to the time taken for queries to run using the :ref:`BLUE CLI reference guide<blue_console>`.

 * **Import** - Lets you extract datasets from remote databases.